Computational complexity of isometric tensor network states: Summary of results

-Sampling from states to additive error is at least as hard as computing local observables, so the hardness of local expectation values extends to sampling.
-We show that sampling from isoTNS maps to monitored quantum circuits, which are known to undergo a complexity transition under strong monitoring~\cite{Skinner2019}.
-We construct a class of isoTNS that as a function of the injectivity parameter also undergoes such a complexity transition, which provides an intriguing link between 2D states and 1D dynamics.
+Sampling from states to additive error is at least as hard as computing local observables, so the hardness of local expectation values extends to sampling (\cref{sec:hard_sampling}).
+However, we show that there are families of isoTNS in which sampling maps to monitored quantum circuits, which are known to become easy to simulate under strong monitoring~\cite{Skinner2019}.
+This allows us to construct a class of isoTNS that as a function of the injectivity parameter also undergoes such a complexity transition (\cref{sec:MIPT}), which provides an intriguing link between 2D states and 1D dynamics.
 We also consider sampling to multiplicative precision, which we find is hard even in the maximally injective case.